Discover the Science Behind Thermo Bamboo

 6. Shaping and Finishing

-Once the hot-pressed bamboo panels have stabilized, releasing internal stress and reaching chemical and physical equilibrium, they undergo a series of precision processing steps:
+Once the hot-pressed bamboo panels have stabilized, releasing internal stress and reaching chemical and physical equilibrium, they go through a series of processing steps:

-• Cutting & Sanding: Panels are trimmed to size and sanded on the surface.
+• Panels are trimmed to size and sanded on the surface.

-• Oiling: Surfaces are treated with eco-friendly outdoor oils to enhance UV resistance and weather durability.
+• Surfaces are treated with outdoor oils or left unfinished.

-This stage ensures that every product is not only beautiful and durable but also ready for long-term outdoor use.
+This stage ensures that every product is beautiful and ready for long-term use.

 Sanding